mmosoroohh/StackOverflow-lite/README.md

 # Installation
 Downlaod / clone the project to your local computer by:
 - Download the zip file of this repository.
-- Unzip it and navigate into the StackOverflow-lite directory.
+- Unzip it and navigate into the UI directory.
 <pre><code>
 $ /StackOverflow-lite
 </code></pre>